RubiconIII/SimpleCompiler/README.md

-THIS IS A SIMPLE COMPILER BY:
+THIS IS A BASIC COMPILER BY:
 Curtis P. Hohl - 11/2/2017.

-The language to be compiler is very simple.
+The language to be compiled is very simple.
 It allows variable declarations (INT FLOAT STRING), simple addition and subtraction, standard operators (== != <= >= >  <), and PRINT.
 Detailed syntax can be seen in scan.jflex.

 This program uses byaccj and jflex.
 The output is in MIPS Assembly language and can be run with lib/Mars4_5.jar